naninovel/docs/docs/en/guide/special-effects.md

 @spawn Explosion pos:15 scale:10 rotation:,,15
 ```

 In case you have a lot of prefabs to spawn and it's inconvenient to assign them via editor menu, it's possible to just drop them at `Resources/Naninovel/Spawn` folder and they'll automatically be available in the scripts.
-You can additionally organize them with sub-folders, if you wish; in this case use forward slashes (`/`) when referencing them in naninovel scripts.
+You can additionally organize them with sub-folders, if you wish; in this case use forward slashes (`/`) when referencing them in scenario scripts.
 Eg, prefab asset stored as `Resources/Naninovel/Spawn/Explosions/Boom01` can be referenced in scripts as `Explosions/Boom01`.

 It's also possible to use [addressable asset system](/guide/resource-providers#addressable) to manually expose the resources.
 To expose an asset, assign address equal to the path you'd use to expose it via the method described above, except omit the "Resources/" part.
 Eg, to expose a "Boom01" prefab asset, assign the asset following address: `Naninovel/Spawn/Boom01`.
 Be aware, that addressable provider is not used in editor by default; you can allow it by enabling `Enable Addressable In Editor` property in resource provider configuration menu.